GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 ============= ===============

 The salinity is specified in moles per kg of brine using the ``salinity`` attribute.

+The solubility model is selected using the ``solubilityModel`` attribute.
+If the solubility is set to ``Tables`` then user defined tables should be provided using the ``solubilityTableNames`` attribute.
+If a single table is provided, this will be treated as the CO2 solubility table while water vaporization will be zero.
+It 2 tables are provided, then the second table will be treated as the water vaporization table.
+Both values must give the names of ``<TableFunction>`` xml elements which define lookup tables for functions of pressure and temperature.

 These models utilize pre-computed lookup tables for fluid properties.
 These tables are constructed over defined two-dimensional grids of pressure and temperature.
 The user must specify the discretization of these grids using specific XML attributes.